qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 There is [shared-everything threads proposal](https://github.com/WebAssembly/shared-everything-threads) that aim to fix that.

+If all web workers utitlize browser's event loop and don't block for long time in each execution, then they can coorporatively load new Wasm code by processing web worker message, without much delay.

 Although a web worker can keep running for a long time within one iteration of event loop, it cannot accept new messages without finishing current iteration of event loop.

-If all web workers utitlize browser's event loop and don't block for long time in each execution, then they can coorporatively load new Wasm code by processing web worker message, without much delay.
+If it keep running a Wasm scheduler loop to simulate a native thread pool, then you cannot send things like `OffscreenCanvas` to it until the Wasm scheduler loop exits.

 ## Wasm-JS passing